PC7-Client/PC7-Client/docs/userscripts.md

   - `document-end`: The script will be injected when or after the DOMContentLoaded event was dispatched
   - `document-idle`: The script will be injected after the gameLoaded event was dispatched (this is an event is fired by PC7)
   - If you do not provide one of these options it will default to `document-idle`, which runs after the game has loaded
-- The `@match` field is ignored as of now, but may be used in the future once support for social hub, viewer, and/or sandbox is added
+- The `@match` field works differently than it does in Tampermonkey/GreaseMonkey.
+You may provide the keywords `social` or `hub` to execute your script on the social hub.
+It will otherwise be ran in the context of the game.
 - The `@grant` field is ignored as of now, but may be used in the future
 - The `@resource` field is partially supported
   - **WARNING:** We do not currently support Tampermonkey's Subresource Integrity.
 Use at your own risk!